materialsproject/atomate2/docs/user/codes/vasp.md

 (ground state, expanded and shrunk volume) and accurate forces are computed for these structures.
 With the help of phonopy, these forces are then converted into a dynamical matrix.
-The dynamical matrices of three structures are then used as an input to the phonopy Grueneisen api to compute mode-dependent Grueneisen parameters.
+The dynamical matrices of three structures are then used as an input to the phonopy Grueneisen api to compute mode-dependent Grüneisen parameters.

 ### Quasi-harmonic Workflow